apptentive/apptentive-android/docs/IntegrationAndTesting.md

 **Note**: **Upgrade Messages** are always targeted to the special `init` **Event**.
 You should trigger `init` at the first opportunity when your app starts up by calling `Apptentive.engage(this, "init")`.

+**Note**: **Upgrade Messages** are only shown if the app is upgrading from a previous version.
+If you are installing a version of your app that has an **Upgrade Message** targeted to it, but it is not upgradeing from a previous version, the **Upgrade Message** will not be shown.

 # Push Notifications

 **Apptentive** can send [push notifications](https://github.com/skykelsey/apptentive-android/blob/new_docs/docs/Features.md#push-notifications)